krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 AWS DMS supports Amazon S3 as the source and Kinesis as the target, so data stored in an S3 bucket is streamed to Kinesis.
 Several consumers, such as AWS Lambda, Amazon Kinesis Data Firehose, Amazon Kinesis Data Analytics, and the Kinesis Consumer Library (KCL), can consume the data concurrently to perform real-time analytics on the dataset.
 Each AWS service in this architecture can scale independently as needed.

+## AWS Reference Architectures <a id="ReferenceArchitectures"></a>

+### Web Application Hosting (Multi‑Tier)

+- Amazon Route 53 (DNS)
+- Amazon CloudFront (CDN)
+- Application Load Balancer (ALB)
+- Amazon EC2 / Auto Scaling or AWS Elastic Beanstalk
+- Amazon RDS (DB)
+- Amazon S3 (static content)
+- How it works: Requests → CloudFront → ALB → EC2 app instances → RDS for persistent data.
+- Benefits: Scalability, high availability, caching.

+Q:
+- how dns sends requests to cloudfront?
+  - You own a domain, e.g., www.example.com.
+  - In Amazon Route 53, you create a hosted zone for this domain.
+  - When you create a CloudFront distribution, AWS assigns a domain like: d1234abcd.cloudfront.net
+  - CloudFront points to your origin (EC2 instances, S3 bucket, ALB, or Elastic Beanstalk app).
+  - In Route 53, you create a DNS record for www.example.com:
+    - Type: A – IPv4 address
+    - Alias: Yes
+    - Alias target: your CloudFront distribution
+- can ALB cache the content?
+  - NO!
+  - CDN cache at global edge locations.
+Can cache static and dynamic content based on rules.

+### Serverless Web App (API + Frontend)

+- Amazon S3 & CloudFront (frontend hosting)
+- Amazon API Gateway
+- AWS Lambda
+- Amazon DynamoDB
+- Amazon Cognito (user auth)
+- How it works: Static web files served from S3→CloudFront; API calls go to API Gateway→Lambda→DynamoDB.
+- Benefits: No servers, auto‑scale, pay per use.

+Q:
+- can API Gateway accept internet traffic by default?
+  - When you create an HTTP API or REST API in API Gateway, AWS automatically gives it a public endpoint like: https://abcd1234.execute-api.us-east-1.amazonaws.com/prod/
+  - Even though it’s public, you usually secure API Gateway with:
+    - authentication: cognito user-pools
+    - WAF (prefent DDos, throtteling)
+  - all traffic to Amazon API Gateway is HTTPS by default
+- Why there is no DNS?
+  - You can use Route 53 if you want a custom domain, e.g., www.example.com.
+- How Cognito works with Lambda or API Gateway?
+  - When a client (user) wants to access an API endpoint, Amazon API Gateway can authenticate the request using Amazon Cognito User Pools for user authentication.
+  - A user signs in (via Cognito User Pool or through a federated identity provider like Facebook or Google).
+  - Cognito returns a JWT Token (JSON Web Token) after successful authentication.
+  - The client app sends a request to the API Gateway endpoint.
+  - The API request includes the JWT Token in the Authorization header
+  - API Gateway is configured to use Cognito User Pool Authorizer to validate the JWT token.
+  - It checks the token’s signature against the Cognito User Pool's public keys to verify the user’s identity and permissions.
+  - If the token is valid, the API request proceeds to the appropriate Lambda function or resource.

+### Event‑Driven Architecture

+- Amazon EventBridge
+- AWS Lambda
+- Amazon SNS
+- Amazon SQS
+- Downstream services
+- How it works: Events from apps → EventBridge → lambda/queues → processing.
+- Benefits: Loose coupling, asynchronous integration.

+### REST API Backend

+- API Gateway
+- AWS Lambda
+- Amazon Cognito / IAM (security)
+- VPC + RDS / DynamoDB
+- How it works: API Gateway routes API requests, enforces auth, invokes Lambda which interacts with DB.

+### User Authentication with Cognito

+- Amazon Cognito User Pools
+- Cognito Identity Pools
+- Federated identity (Google, Facebook, SAML)
+- Backend services (API Gateway, Lambda)
+- How it works: Cognito manages sign‑up/sign‑in, tokens are used to access APIs.

+Q:
+- how client app can call cognito?
+- what are cognito user pools and how they work?
+Can it manage 1000s of users?
+  - User Registration: Allows users to register and sign up for your application.
+  - User Authentication: Verifies user credentials and authenticates them.
+  - Access Control: You can define and manage groups and roles to control user access to resources (e.g., admin, guest).
+  - Multi-Factor Authentication (MFA): Supports extra layers of security.
+  - Cognito is designed to handle millions of users.
+Here's how it can scale:

+### Big Data Analytics Pipeline

+- Amazon Kinesis Data Firehose / Data Streams
+- AWS Glue (ETL)
+- Amazon S3 (data lake)
+- Amazon Athena (query)
+- Amazon Redshift (data warehouse)
+- QuickSight (visualization)
+- How it works: Streaming data ingested → Firehose → S3 → cleaned/curated → analyzed/query.

+### Data Lake (Lake Formation)

+- AWS Lake Formation
+- Amazon S3
+- AWS Glue Data Catalog
+- IAM permissions
+- How it works: Central metadata/catalog, fine‑grained access, ingestion from many sources.

+Q:
+- what are main features of data lake formation?
+  - Centralized Storage in Amazon S3:
+  - Ingestion of Data from Various Sources:
+  - Fine-Grained Access Control: who can access specific datasets
+  - Data Lake Permissions:
+  - Supports Encryption and Data Masking
+  - Cross-Account Data Sharing

+### Machine Learning Platform

+- Amazon SageMaker
+- S3 (data)
+- IAM
+- (Optional) Lambda/Step Functions for workflows
+- How it works: Data stored in S3 → SageMaker training → model hosting → inference via endpoints.

+### Data Warehouse with Redshift

+- Amazon Redshift
+- S3
+- AWS Glue
+- BI tools (QuickSight)
+- How it works: ETL into Redshift → fast SQL analytics.

+Q:
+- how to efficiently insert data from s3 to Redshift using aws glue?
+  - Use the COPY command to load data from S3 into Redshift, but make sure the schema matches the S3 data structure ((Recommended for Large Data))
+  - AWS Glue has a native connector for Redshift that allows you to perform the Insert/Update or Upsert operations efficiently.

+### Microservices on Containers

+- Amazon ECS / Fargate or Amazon EKS
+- ALB
+- Service Discovery
+- VPC
+- Databases (RDS/DynamoDB)
+- How it works: Services deployed in containers, scale independently.

+Q:
+- can I use ALB with ECS, fargate or EKS?
+What is the advantage?
+Can I throttle?
+  - Yes, you can use Application Load Balancer (ALB) with Amazon ECS, AWS Fargate, and Amazon EKS.
+Each of these services can integrate with an ALB to distribute traffic across your containers or services.
+  - For EKS: ALB can be used as the Ingress Controller to manage the traffic routing from external clients to services running in EKS.
+  - Advantages of Using ALB with ECS, Fargate, or EKS:
+    - Simplified Traffic Management: route traffic to multiple microservices based on the domain, path, or other
+    - ALB integrates tightly with AWS services like ECS, EKS, and Fargate, providing native support for service discovery, health checks, and auto scaling.
+    - TLS Termination
+  - ALB does not provide built-in throttling capabilities.
+Use AWS WAF or API Gateway
+- How do I do service discovery using this setup?
+  - Service Discovery for ECS (with ALB):
+    - In ECS, you can configure service discovery by using __AWS Cloud Map__.
+Cloud Map enables services to register their locations (IP addresses) so that other services can discover and connect to them.
+    - Service Discovery for EKS (with ALB)
+      - EKS supports service discovery using CoreDNS for internal Kubernetes services, but when using ALB

+### Hybrid Cloud with AWS Direct Connect

+- AWS Direct Connect
+- VPN
+- Transit Gateway
+- On‑prem routers
+- VPC resources
+- How it works: Dedicated network link to AWS for low latency and secure hybrid workloads.

+### Secure VPC Architecture

+- VPC (public/private subnets)
+- NAT Gateway
+- Security Groups + NACLs
+- Bastion Host
+- Private endpoints (AWS PrivateLink)
+- How it works: Public facing only where needed; most resources are private.

+### High Availability (Multi‑AZ)

+- Auto Scaling Groups
+- Multi‑AZ RDS
+- Load Balancers
+- Route53 health checks
+- How it works: Traffic routed to healthy resources across AZs.

+### Batch ETL with Step Functions

+- AWS Step Functions
+- AWS Lambda
+- AWS Glue / EMR
+- CloudWatch Events
+- How it works: Step Functions defines workflow steps, retries, and branching.

+### Security & Compliance Logging

+- AWS CloudTrail
+- AWS Config
+- Amazon GuardDuty
+- CloudWatch Logs
+- (Optional) Lake Formation for analysis
+- How it works: Capture all API calls, evaluate compliance rules, alert/detect threats.

+Q:
+- explain this setup